 The principal methods of spread are by tick bite and by contact with infected blood and meat.
 People involved in slaughtering animals are at risk (Swanepoel et al 1985) and nosocomial infections have occurred in a South African hospital (Shepherd et al 1985).
 The virus has been isolated from at least 30 species of Ixodid ticks, but transmission studies have not been carried out for most and there is no evidence that they are capable of serving as vectors (Swanepoel and Burt 2004).
-Transovarial transmission of the virus in ticks has been described in a few species of the genera Rhipicephalus, Hyalomma and Dermacentor but it has been suggested that this does not occur regularly and that transmission (Swanepoel and Burt 2004).
+Transovarial transmission of the virus in ticks has been described in a few species of the genera Rhipicephalus, Hyalomma and Dermacentor but it has been suggested that this does not occur regularly and that transstadial infection following amplification in a mammalian host is the usual method of transmission (Swanepoel and Burt 2004).
 Hyalomma spp. are the principal vectors of the disease and the distribution of the disease mirrors the distribution of these ticks (Swanepoel et al 1987).
 A literature review on the vector competence of the New Zealand cattle tick Haemaphysalis longicornis did not suggest this tick to be a competent vector of CCHFV (Heath 2002).